Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Monte Carlo simulations of

-We employ classical Monte-Carlo simulations to compute the powder-averaged structure factor $S(|\vec{q}|)$.
+We employ classical Monte Carlo simulations to compute the powder-averaged structure factor $S(|\vec{q}|)$.
 In contrast to the specific heat, the structure factor does depend on the permutation of exchange parameters, that is on a specific choice of $(J_{\Tilde{x}},J_{\Tilde{y}},J_{\Tilde{z}})$ as well as on the value of the mixing angle $\theta$.
 Because of this, we can use it to fit the full set of these parameters.
-To this end, for each of the 2279 pairs of $(J_{\pm},J_{\pm\pm})$, we first run a classical Monte-Carlo simulation of the XYZ Hamiltonian \autoref{eq:Ham} at $T = 10\,\rm K$ and $T = 0.3\,\rm K$.
-We use the energy scale $\alpha$ obtained from a NLCE fit to the high-temperature tail of the specific heat to obtain scaled exchange parameters
+To this end, for each of the 2279 pairs of $(J_{\pm},J_{\pm\pm})$, we first run a classical Monte Carlo simulation of the $XYZ$ Hamiltonian \autoref{eq:Ham} at $T = 10$ K and $T = 0.3$ K. We use the energy scale $\alpha$ obtained from an NLCE fit to the high temperature tail of the specific heat to obtain scaled exchange parameters:

 In each simulation, we compute the structure factor components